 Summer, especially in the South, is hot.
-Dinner often becomes a chore in the months of June, July, or August because the thought of turning on the oven is enough to make one weep.
+Shrimp, especially these marinated shrimp, are a personal favorite when dinner often becomes a chore.
+In the months of June, July, or August, the thought of turning on the oven is enough to make one weep.
 Summer swelter aside, one of the things I love most about living in Mobile is having access to some of the freshest, most delicious seafood in the world.
-Shrimp, especially these marinated shrimp, are a personal favorite.

 Shrimp are so versatile (just ask Bubba) and are lightning-fast to cook.
 The Gulf is home to several varieties of shrimp: white, brown, pink and Royal Reds, to name a few.
 Just make sure whatever shrimp you buy is wild American shrimp; “eating local” never goes out of style.

 One of my favorite ways to do shrimp in the summer is just toss them with a few ingredients and let them chill in the fridge.
 (That’s it?
 You bet.)
 You just boil some peeled, raw shrimp, toss them with acid (lemon and red wine vinegar), olive oil, herbs, and add in whatever accoutrements you desire.
 For color and flavor, I love red onion, tomatoes, red bell pepper, and Kalamata olives.
 You can use as few or as many of these additions as you’d like.
 The star of the show is the shrimp.

 I’ve seen recipes for marinated shrimp and pickled shrimp.
 What’s the difference?
 For pickled shimp, one would omit the oil and triple the vinegar, adding pickling spices like mustard seeds, coriander, allspice and bay leaves.